 Few people in the more developed countries are more fulfilled than they were thirty years ago.
-A study in 1955 showed that one third of U.S. population said they were happy with their lives.
-The same study repeated in 1992 found that exactly the same proportion of the people were happy with their lives – despite the fact that per ca-pita productivity and consumption have both doubled over this time.
+A study in 1955 showed that one-third of the U.S. population said they were happy with their lives.
+The same study repeated in 1992 found that exactly the same proportion of the people were happy with their lives – despite the fact that per capita productivity and consumption have both doubled over this time.

 Herman Daly of the World Bank puts it more bluntly in his essay in the book The Sustainable Society:

 It is obvious that in a finite world nothing physical can grow forever.
 Yet our current policy seems to aim at increasing physical production indefinitely.

 But zero-growth is far too uncomfortable for most economists and politicians to accept.
 And quite understandably.
 Western capitalism cannot survive without growth.
 National and corporate economies are compelled to expand if they are to avoid collapse.
 Herein lies a fundamental conflict.
 We want to ensure the future of humanity, and yet we also want to ensure the very system that is contributing to its downfall.

 As Willis Harman, one of the founders of the World Business Academy, points out, “this is rather like a patient who implores his physician to heal him, but subjects to the conditions that the doctor not interfere with his drinking, smoking, eating or stress-producing attitudes.
 Yet we do something similar when we admit the seriousness of our unsustainable modern way of life, and insist that the cure be sought without disturbing our concepts of the necessity of technological progress and economic growth.”